 Question: "What is the importance of the empty tomb?"

 First, the location of Jesus’ tomb would have been known to Christians and non-Christians alike.
-While it is true that most victims of crucifixion were either thrown in a graveyard reserved for common criminals or simply left on the cross for birds and other prey to feed upon, the case of Jesus appears to have been different.
+While it is true that most victims of crucifixion were either thrown in a graveyard reserved for common criminals or simply left on the cross for birds and other scavengers to feed upon, the case of Jesus appears to have been different.
 The historical record indicates that Jesus was buried in the tomb of Joseph of Arimathea, a member of the Sanhedrin, the very group that had orchestrated Jesus’ execution.
 Many skeptical New Testament scholars have been convinced that Jesus’ burial by Joseph of Arimathea is unlikely to have been a Christian fabrication.
-Given the understandable hostility to the Jewish Sanhedrin by the earliest Christian community who felt the Sanhedrin were largely responsible for their Master’s death, it is unlikely that Jesus’ followers would have invented a tradition about a member of the Sanhedrin using his own tomb to provide Jesus with a respectable burial.
+Given the understandable hostility of the earliest Christians toward the Sanhedrin, whom they felt were largely responsible for their Master’s death, it is unlikely that Jesus’ followers would have invented a tradition about a member of the Sanhedrin using his own tomb to provide Jesus with a respectable burial.

 Fourth, all four Gospels report that the tomb of Jesus was discovered empty by women.
-This point is especially significant given the patriarchal nature of first century Palestine.
-While it is true that, under very limited circumstances, women were allowed to testify in a court of law, it is also the case that, in first century Jewish society, a woman’s testimony was worth far less than that of a man.
+This point is especially significant given the patriarchal nature of first-century Palestine.
+While it is true that, under very limited circumstances, women were allowed to testify in a court of law, it is also the case that, in first-century Jewish society, a woman’s testimony was worth far less than that of a man.
 If you were making up a story in an attempt to persuade others that Jesus had been resurrected, you would never have used women as your primary witnesses.
-Any made up story would have featured male disciples like Peter, John, or Andrew as the discoverers of the empty tomb as the testimony of men would have provided a much-needed level of credibility to the story.
+Any made-up story would have featured male disciples like Peter, John, or Andrew as the discoverers of the empty tomb, as the testimony of men would have provided much-needed credibility to the story.

 All four of these arguments help to provide cumulative proof that the tomb of Jesus Christ was empty on the first Easter.
 Particularly telling is the conclusion of historian Michael Grant, himself a skeptic of Jesus’ resurrection, “…if we apply the same sort of criteria that we would apply to any other ancient literary sources, then the evidence is firm and plausible enough to necessitate the conclusion that the tomb was, indeed, found empty.”

 Of course, there is more to the story than merely an empty tomb.
-The reason that the tomb was found empty was because the man who was buried there had risen from the dead.
-Jesus would not only vacate His grave but appear to numerous people both individually (Luke 24:34) and in groups (Matthew 28:9; John 20:26–30, 21:1–14; Acts 1:3–6; 1 Corinthians 15:3–7).
-And His resurrection from the dead would be the sure proof that He was who He claimed to be (Matthew 12:38–40, 16:1–4)—the risen Son of God, our only hope of salvation.
+The reason the tomb was found empty was that the man who was buried there had risen from the dead.
+Jesus would not only vacate His grave but appear to numerous people individually (Luke 24:34) and in groups (Matthew 28:9; John 20:26–30; 21:1–14; Acts 1:3–6; 1 Corinthians 15:3–7).
+And His resurrection from the dead would be the sure proof that He was who He claimed to be (Matthew 12:38–40; 16:1–4)—the risen Son of God, our only hope of salvation.